dimmyboro9/Artificial-Intelligence-Algorithms/README.md

 I have a warehouse represented as a grid map, with various items stored at different locations in the warehouse.
 Additionally, I have a group of robots, with each robot assigned to transport one item.
 The task is to use the robots to transport the items to specified target locations.
 Typically, there are more items than robots, and the distribution of items in the warehouse is uniform.
 However, there are relatively few target locations for the items (typically, places where items are packaged).

 I will describe this task in the PDDL language and generate a plan that leads to the solution of the problem with the fewest number of steps (`optimal plan`).

+## Simple knowledge system in Prolog
+A simple knowledge system in **Prolog** for recognizing mistakes in receipts and invoices.

+Every invoice and receipt must meet specific requirements and contain prescribed items to be accepted as an accounting or tax document.
+Design and implement a simple knowledge system for checking receipts using the `inference mechanism` of Prolog.
+The system's task is to provide consultations to unqualified users when assessing the correctness of data on a receipt.
+Consultations will be provided by the knowledge system through the Prolog.

+You can find a detailed description of the project in the project's folder.

 `Copyright (c) Dmytro Borovko 2023`